Lunaversitay/ScriptFodder-Themes/README.md

 ##Credits

 Me - Doing the CSS

-Billy - Telling me I'm dumb and forgot to use certain tags
+Billy - Telling me I'm dumb and forgot to use certain tags and making the Chrome extension

 http://avasdemon.com/ for the Ava's demon theme